 Disaster recovery is critically important but not all organizations can afford a second site to replicate workloads to.
-VMC on AWS can help those companies by offering DR solutions in the cloud.
-There are currently 2 main ways offered by VMC on AWS to do this.
+VMware in AWS can help those companies by offering DR solutions in the cloud.
+There are currently 2 main ways offered by VMware Cloud on AWS to do this.

 VMware Cloud Disaster Recovery aka DRaaS – SaaS

-Announced during VMworld 2020, DRaaS is a SaaS solution providing cost-optimized, on-demand disaster recovery.
+Announced during VMworld 2020, DRaaS is a SaaS VMware cloud services providing cost-optimized running VMware in AWS, on-demand disaster recovery.
 Instead of paying for hosts as replication destination, replicas are stored on relatively cheap cloud storage and restored to a cloud SDDC that is spun up on-demand to improve TCO.